sanjeevai/ML-Capstone/README.md

 ### Project Overview

-This is the third project in ML Advanced Nanodegree from Udacity.
+This is the third project in Term 2 of [Machine Learning Engineer Nanodegree](https://in.udacity.com/course/machine-learning-engineer-nanodegree--nd009t) from [Udacity](https://in.udacity.com/).
 In this project I have used supervised learning techniques to find the most relevant university level factors which affect retention and graduation rates in the U.S. colleges.

 <a id='statement'></a>